-Make way for pretend play!
+Make way for pretend play

-Make way for pretend play!
+Make way for pretend play

 Imaginative play tips, toys, and the journey ahead

 The time of funny faces and silly noises being enough to entertain your baby (all. day. long.) is coming to an end.
-Your little one is ready to take on a play world of toys and props and they grow their developing skills of imitation and imagination.
+Your little one is ready to take on a play world of toys and props as they grow their developing skills of imitation and imagination.

 From playing mummy and daddy with their baby dollies, talking all sorts of gibberish on their toy phones, to making you better with their little doctor kits and costumes - they're discovering more about the world (and themselves) through pretend play.